-The Excluded certificates section includes the certificates that the Ops Manager API does not attempt to rotate, because they either must be rotated using the CredHub Maestro CLI or cannot be rotated safely at all.
+The Excluded certificates section includes the certificates that the Tanzu Operations Manager API does not attempt to rotate, because they either must be rotated using the CredHub Maestro CLI or cannot be rotated safely at all.

 The Services TLS CA and its leaf certificates must be rotated using the CredHub Maestro CLI.
-To rotate the Services TLS CA certificate and its leaf certificates, see Rotate the Services TLS CA and Its Leaf Certificates in Advanced Certificate Rotation with CredHub Maestro.
+To rotate the Services TLS CA certificate and its leaf certificates, see Rotate the services TLS CA and the Leaf Certificates in Advanced Certificate Rotation with CredHub Maestro.

 For all other certificates listed in Excluded certificates, see the documentation for the product tile associated with the non-rotatable certificate or contact Support.

-Navigate to the Settings page by clicking on your user name, located at the upper right corner of the screen, and selecting Settings.
-On the screen that appears, select Change Decryption Passprase.
+Go to the Settings topic by clicking on your user name and click Settings.
+On the screen that appears, click Change Decryption Passprase.

-Note: Modifying these settings does not require you to return to the Installation Dashboard and click Apply Changes.
-These settings apply to the Ops Manager VM.
+If you modify these settings, it does not require you to return to the Installation Dashboard and click Apply Changes.
+These settings apply to the Tanzu Operations Manager VM.
 The BOSH Director does not apply them to your deployment.

 To reset your decryption passphrase, enter the details as follows, and click Change Decryption Passphrase.

-You can use the Internal Authentication Settings pane to view and update the settings for your internal authentication method.
+You can use the Internal Authentication Settings topic to view and update the settings for your internal authentication method.

 Current Decryption Passphrase: Update the decryption passphrase for your internal authentication method.